 If you plan to get your dive certification then the islands surrounding Batam are a good place to visit.
 The most famous dive spots are around Abang Island, Petong Island, Hantu Island, and Labun Island.
 Visibility in the water is normally very high, so you can see far, and there is a lot to see.
 Recommended if you want to start diving.

 7: Relax at Nongsa Beach

-Of course we had to include a beach in the things to do in Batam list.
+Of course we had to include a beach in the list of things to do in Batam.
 Nongsa Beach is one of the best beaches around Batam.
-The beach is a nice place to enjoy sunset dinners, spas, and has a quieter feel compared to the rest of the island.
+The beach is a nice place to enjoy sunset dinners and spas, and has a quieter feel compared to the rest of the island.
 It’s a nice place to get some downtime if you feel like you need it.

 8: Visit the Malls